Marko Markovski: Return to Greece

 In August 2014, he returned to Greece and signed a two-year contract with Super League Greece club Kerkyra.

-On 18 August 2015, Kerkyra was dismissed by Superleague Greece and automatically got relegated to Football League as they were accused and proved to commit fake transfer of shares.
-Kerkyra was given the last position on the league table.
+On 18 August 2015, Kerkyra was dismissed by Super League Greece and automatically got relegated to Football League as they were accused and proved to commit fake transfer of shares.
+Kerkyra were given the last place on the league table.

 Two days later, on 20 August 2015, Markovski signed one-year contract with Panetolikos.
 He made his debut in a 2–1 defeat at home to Panathinaikos on 24 August.

 On 25 May 2016, he signed a two-year contract extension with Panetolikos.
 Markovski and Panetolikos parted ways on 27 December 2017.

 On 28 December 2017, Levadiakos officially announced the capture of experienced striker, who was recently released from Panetolikos.

 The 31-year-old Serbian signed contract with the in-form team of French manager José Anigo until the end of 2019–20 season.

 In summer 2019 Markovski left Levadiakos and joined Greek historic football club Apollon Smyrnis for one-year contract.
 He managed to score his first goal for the new club on his debut against Ergotelis.

 On 25 September 2020, Markovski signed two-year contract with Kalamata.In his first season he helped the club by scoring six league goals in 18 matches and getting promoted to Super League Greece 2 after 11 years.

 On 12 January 2022, Markovski tore his anterior cruciate ligament in the last minute of the Super League Greece 2 match against Fc Irodotos.

 On 28 September 2022, Markovski signed one-year contract extension with Kalamata after successfully recovering from ACL injury.

 Markovski is one of the few foreign players who managed to score over 100 league goals, including the first and second Greek leagues.